UPUA Establishes Sexual Health Awareness Day and Passes Six Additional Legislations

 Bill #31-11: “Funding for the 6th Annual Black Women Rock Event” was brought to the floor by At-Large Representative Kyra Rogan.
 The bill would fund the expenses for the Black Student Union’s 6th Annual Black Women Rock event on March 18, 2017 to the amount of $2,522.00.
 The event celebrates the accomplishments, brilliance and contributions of black women at Penn State.
 The bill passed unanimously.

 Representative Nate Pence then brought Resolution #42-11: “Establishment of Sexual Health Awareness Day” to the floor.
 The resolution would establish a Sexual Health Day which will focus on addressing questions regarding sexuality and sexual health, as well as provide sexual health information to students.
 The UPUA would partner with University Health Services (UHS) to sponsor a table in the HUB to provide students with information.
 The bill passed unanimously.
+Luckily more and more resources are coming out to help people get the right information on sexual health.
+From Penn State to The Sexual Health Clinic in Texas, students and young adults can now feel safer to open up and talk about serious issues.

 Representative Michael Straw brought Resolution #43-11: “Support for Changing University Administrative Policy 84 (Preferred Name & Gender Identity Policy)” to the floor.
 The resolution supports changes to AD 84 which would provide a mechanism for students to be referred to by their preferred gender identity, rather than the gender provided on their birth certificate.
 The resolution passed unanimously.